erictapen/infoviz-sose-20/datadossier/website/index.markdown

 So far there is no sign of that false assumption about the data that I mentioned earlier.
 But it will become visible pretty soon.

 From the initial idea on, I wanted to visualise the tram rides in a way similar to this historic graphic from 1885 by *E.J.
 Marey*, which shows a train schedule.
-The trains traversal<! das wort kenne ich nicht> through time and space is visualised with time on the x-axis and travelled distance on the y-axis<Tendenziell ists cooler von abscissa und ordinate zu sprechen>.
+The trains traversal through time and space is visualised with time on the x-axis and travelled distance on the y-axis.
 This way the train is visible as a continious line, that runs diagonally in times of motion and horizontally when the train is standing.
 One can easily determine speed and travel direction from the steepness of the lines.

 <img style="max-width: 100%;" src="images/marey.jpg">